 Standards

-This short, introductory lesson is great for beginning the year in any history class from 8th-12th grade.
-Students will create their own definition of history and then compare it to quotes about history and the term's dictionary definition.
-Students then will reexamine their own definition, modify as...
+This short, introductory lesson is a great way to begin the year in any history class from 8th-12th grade.
+Each student will create their own definition of history then compare it to quotes about history and the term's dictionary definition.
+Students then will reexamine their own definitions, modify...
 Read more »

 Intro to History